An andreotti-grauert theorem with $l^r$ estimates: Introduction.

-\ \quad \quad The idea is to solve $\bar \partial u=\omega $ in a space $L^{r}(\Omega )$ with a weight $\eta $ "big" outside of a relatively compact domain $D$ containing the support of $\omega $ ; this way we shall have a "small" solution $u$ outside of $D.$ Then, using a sequence of such weights going to infinity outside of $\displaystyle D,$ we shall have a $u$ zero outside of $\displaystyle D.$ \ \ \quad \quad I am indebted to G. Tomassini who started my interest in this subject.
-I want to thank C. Laurent who made me realise that I can use a weaker condition than my previous $r$ regularity one to get these results, with exactly the same proofs.\
+\quad In particular the support of the solution $u$ is contained in the intersection of all the weakly $r'$ regular domains containing the support of $\omega .$\ \ \quad \quad The idea is to solve $\bar \partial u=\omega $ in a space $L^{r}(\Omega )$ with a "big weight $\eta $ outside" of the support of $\omega $; this way we shall have a "small solution $u$ outside" of the support of $\omega .$ Then, using a sequence of such weights going to infinity "outside" of the support of $\omega ,$ we shall have a $u$ zero "outside of the support" of $\omega .$\ \ \quad Comparing to my previous work~\cite{AnGrauLr1} the results here are improved and the proofs are much simpler by a systematic use of the Hodge $*$ operator.\ \ \quad \quad I am indebted to G. Tomassini who started my interest in this subject on precisely this kind of questions and also to S. Mongodi for a lot of discussions during the preparation of our joint paper~\cite{AmMong12}.\ \quad \quad I want to thank C. Laurent for many instructive discussions on this subject.\ \quad Finally I also thank the referee for his/her careful reading of the manuscript and the incisive questions he/she asked.\